 The features of the IRS Fresh Start Program are:

-- The new threshold for the IRS to file a tax lien is $10,000, so this means that if you owe less than $10,000, the IRS will most likely not file a federal tax lien against you.
+- This means that if you owe less than $10,000, the IRS will most likely not file a federal tax lien against you

-- Installment payment agreements have been extended to 72 months from a previous 60 month plan, for taxpayers who owe less than $50,000.
+- Installment payment agreements have been extended to 72 months from a previous 60 month plan, for taxpayers who owe less than $50,000

-- Financial statements are not needed and a payment plan can be set up entirely online and is virtually automatic provided the taxpayer is not currently on an installment payment agreement.
+- A payment plan can be set up entirely online and is virtually automatic provided the taxpayer is not currently on an installment payment agreement

-- For taxpayers who owe more than $50,000, financial statements need to be provided, however, if a taxpayer owes more than $50,000, they have the option of paying their liability down to $50,000 so that they may qualify for the payment plan without providing financial statements to the IRS.
+- However, if a taxpayer owes more than $50,000, they have the option of paying their liability down to $50,000 so that they may qualify for the payment plan without providing financial statements to the IRS

 Offer in Compromise-

-- An Offer in Compromise is generally considered when the offered amount is the most that the IRS can expect to collect or receive from the taxpayer over a reasonable period of time.
+- An Offer in Compromise is generally considered when the offered amount is the most that the IRS can expect to collect or receive from the taxpayer over a reasonable period of time

 - What is the IRS looking for when you apply for an Offer in Compromise?

-- They will want to look at your bank accounts, run asset checks, and they want to see if you own real property and whether or not you have equity in your home.
+- They will want to look at your bank accounts, run asset checks, and they want to see if you own real property and whether or not you have equity in your home

 - It is at the discretion of the IRS and nobody really knows the magic formula, but why not apply?